 Let’s face it, parenting is not easy.
-Adjusting to your new life and baby brings many changes and challenges, no matter how prepared you may feel.
-With constant pressure to try to juggle and balance family commitments, coping with ever-changing feed and sleep routines and keeping up a social life, it is no wonder many parents feel like they are running on survival mode.
+Adjusting to your new life with your first or even second or third baby brings many changes and challenges, no matter how prepared you may feel.
+With constant pressure to try to juggle and balance family commitments, coping with ever-changing feed and sleep routines and keeping up a social life, it is no wonder many exhausted parents feel like they are living in survival mode.

 Clinical burnout has mostly been studied in relation to service providers in high stress professions like health care or law.
-More recently however, there is a growing body of research that suggests burnout can occur in other caring roles, like parenting.
+Research done after COVID 19 that suggests burnout can occur in other caring roles, like parenting.
+Burned out parents face emotional and psychological challenges, including feelings of exhaustion, isolation, and shame.
 There is one key difference from job burnout however – you cannot resign or take leave from being a parent!

-Parents often describe feelings of burning out with the busy lives of their children and other responsibilities, work or caring for other family members.
+Parents often describe feelings of burning out when they are managing busy lives with their children and other responsibilities, such as work or caring for other family members.
 This has been compounded with additional stress in the last few years as parents experienced limited access to usual family and social supports, self-care activities, work/ life balances or routines.

-The struggle of the juggle is real but there are many strategies which you can implement to help feel more balanced.
+The struggle of the juggle is real but there are many things you can do to help you feel more balanced.
 It’s important to remember you’re not alone in feeling overwhelmed and support is available.

-Read our article below as we share signs to look out, strategies to implement and services that can support you.
+Read our article below as we share the main symptoms, signs to look out, strategies to implement and services that can support you.

 Causes of parental feelings of burning out

-Parental feelings of burnout or diminished quality of life typically start to develop when there is too much stress and not enough resources to cope with it.
+Parental feelings of burnout or living with less joy than before diminished quality of life typically start to develop when there are too much stress and not enough support to cope with it.
+Burnt out parents experience emotional exhaustion and reduced patience, which negatively affects their parenting effectiveness.
 Parents who aim to be the perfect parent, with high expectations on themselves and their children are at the greatest risk of feeling that they are burning out.

 Other risk factors that can lead to burn out include:

-• An absence of good stress management strategies in place or struggle to regulate your emotions.
+- Not having good stress management strategies in place or struggle to manage your own emotions.

-• Families that have children with special needs or other family members who need support e.g. elderly grandparents, that impact on family life stretch time and resources even further
+- Families that have children with additional needs or other family members who need support e.g. elderly grandparents, that impact on family life, stretch time and resources even further

-• Financial insecurity, social isolation or lack of practical and emotional supports.
+- Financial worries social isolation or not having many practical and emotional supports.

-• Currently experiencing mental health issues or having a history of mental health challenges.
-It is more important to act promptly if you notice yourself start to feel this way.
+- Currently experiencing mental health issues or having a history of mental health challenges.

 Understanding parental burnout symptoms